SAMPLE LOGIC MODERN ANIMATED PERCUSSION

 MAP has a habit of sounding too upfront and busy when used with anything but the most action-packed arrangement.
 I spent a lot of time reining sounds in because randomised presets can easily sound like a bunch of caffeine-crazed drummers all trying to outperform each other – particularly harsh when matched with more delicate orchestral arrangements.

 6000 presets is hard to comprehend until you’ve spent a good hour cycling though, only to realise you’ve hardly scratched the surface.
 Presets do contain shared samples, and you do hear the same sounds popping up every now and again.
-But generally, the presets are unique enough with rhythms and effects that will inspire you to mark as favourites to revisit.
+But generally, the presets are unique enough with rhythms and effects that will inspire you to mark them as favourites to revisit.

-The basic sound of MAP I would describe as cinematic, but quite glitchy, industrial, and tribal orientated.
+The basic sound of MAP I would describe as cinematic, but quite glitchy, industrial, and tribal-orientated.
 There are a good number of bass, synth and melodic samples mixed in, as well as plenty of really unusual textures.

-I do wish there were more standard grooves and sounds included, even though there are a million 808/909 clones out there, I would like the ability to layer some more down to earth beats with the more out-there stuff, particularly kicks, hi-hats and snares of which there are very few included.
+I do wish there were more standard grooves and sounds included, even though there are a million 808/909 clones out there, I would like the ability to layer some more down-to-earth beats with the more out-there stuff, particularly kicks, hi-hats and snares of which there are very few included.

 I am not convinced that MAP is either a drum machine or a loop player.
 It has elements you would associate with drum sequencing but really is a clever four-channel effect engine.
 Just about every company has their own variation of this format, but MAP is the only one with such a formidable collection of high-quality samples and the most flexible effects system I have seen.